infertux/zeyple/README.md

 Although tested only with [Postfix](http://www.postfix.org/), Zeyple should integrate nicely with any MTA which provides a [filter](http://www.postfix.org/FILTER_README.html "Postfix After-Queue Content Filter")/hook mechanism.
 Please let me know if you experiment with this.

+## Vagrant

+A fully-setup test-environment is available to easily test your modifications.
+[Vagrant](https://www.vagrantup.com/) and a compatible virtualization environment ([VirtualBox](https://www.virtualbox.org/) for example) are required.

+Visit [zeyple-vagrant](https://github.com/Nithanim/zeyple-vagrant) for download and more information.

 ## Contributing

 See [CONTRIBUTING.md](CONTRIBUTING.md).